Towards Streaming Perception: Benchmark Details

 \subsection{Simulation}

-In a real benchmark run, the output timestamp $s_j$ is simply the wall-clock time when the algorithm produces the output.
-In simulation, the output timestamp is computed from runtimes of different modules.
-For example, if we run a single-frame detector on a single GPU, the output timestamp equals the time when it starts processing this frame plus runtime of the detector.
-Note that for complicated perception systems, we need to consider runtimes of all different modules (if it is significant enough, in our case $>$ 1 ms), in order to accurately simulate the results.
+In true hardware-in-the-loop benchmarking, the output timestamp $s_j$ is simply the wall-clock time at which an algorithm produces an output.
+While we hold this as the gold-standard, one can dramatically simplify benchmarking by making use of simulation, where $s_j$ is computed using runtimes of different modules.
+For example, $s_j$ for a single-frame detector on a single GPU can be simulated by adding its runtime to the time when it starts processing a frame.
+Complicated perception stacks require considering runtimes of all modules (we model those that contribute $>$ 1 ms) in order to accurately simulate timestamps.

 \pbf{Modeling runtime distribution} Existing latency analysis \cite{redmon2016you,Liu2016SSDSS,lin2017focal} usually reports only the mean runtime of an algorithm.
-However, due to algorithmic choice and system scheduling, runtime is in fact {\em stochastic} (Fig.~\ref{fig:runtime}).
-Runtime can also depend on the data itself for some adaptive algorithms.
-If we consider a series of runtimes over a data stream, runtimes can even be {\em correlated}, \eg, a complicated scene in one frame may imply a high chance of having a complicated scene in the following frames.
-Therefore, we need to correctly model runtime distribution as opposed to representing it as a single number.
-Fortunately, we found that a simple empirical distribution together with an I.I.D. assumption (Independent, Identically Distributed) on runtime works quite well for practical benchmark scenarios.
+However, empirical runtimes are in fact {\em stochastic} (Fig.~\ref{fig:runtime}), due to the underlying operating system scheduling and even due to the algorithm itself (e.g., proposal-based detectors often take longer when processing a scene with many objects).
+Because scene-complexity is often correlated across time, runtimes will also be correlated (a long runtime for a given frame may also hold for the next frame).

+We performed a statistical analysis of runtimes, and found that a {\em marginal} empirical distribution to work well.
 We first run the algorithm over the entire dataset to get the empirical distribution of runtimes.
 At test time, we randomly sample a runtime when needed from the empirical distribution, without considering the correlation across time.
 Empirically, we found that the results (streaming AP) from a simulated run is within the variance of a real run.

 \pbf{Simulation for non-existent hardware/algorithm}